hoglet67/PiTubeClient/README.md

 In fact, in DFS there are only two higher order bits, so the max load address is not significantly larger anyway.

 Eventually BASIC should be a relocateable module.
-Until then, it migh be work writing a small boot loader.
+Until then, it might be worth writing a small boot loader.

 Note: *LOAD BAS135 00200000 does work.